People Not Mascots

 The Florida State Seminoles tradition is often defended as something old, sacred, and untouchable.
 It isn't.
 It is younger than the Polaroid camera, younger than the ballpoint pen, younger than the Slinky.
 It was selected by a student vote in 1947, beating out names like "Crackers" and "Tarpons."

 The position of People Not Mascots is straightforward: no living human culture should be performed as a sports symbol.
 Not at games.
 Not at halftime.
 Not by a non-Native student in costume planting a flaming spear into a football field.
-The American Psychological Association and the National Congress of American Indians have both called for the end of Native imagery in sports because of measurable harm to Native youth.
+This isn't a fringe view.
+More than 115 professional organizations have formally called for the end of Native American mascots — including the American Psychological Association, the American Sociological Association, the American Counseling Association, the National Congress of American Indians, and the National Indian Health Board.

 Plenty of teams have already moved on without losing their fanbase, their wins, or their identity.
 The Seminoles can too — and the next chapter of FSU should be one its students, alumni, and the wider community help write.